- Maersk, security contractor launch drug testing plan after deaths

 - Needles, traces of narcotics found with dead contractors, Seychelles official says

 - Two American security contractors were former Navy SEALs, executive says

-- A colleague found the bodies in a ship cabin when checking up on one of the men
+- A colleague found the bodies in a ship cabin, police say

 "It's bizarre.
 Of course, it's a shock.
 They're all great guys," Rothrauff said.
 "I'm absolutely clueless as to what happened."

-The ship was attacked by pirates again later that year, but armed security personnel fought them off.
-Another attempt by pirates to board the ship, in March 2011, was thwarted when security personnel fired warning shots.
+Pirates attacked the ship again later that year, but armed security personnel fought them off.
+In March 2011, another attempt by pirates to board the ship was thwarted when security personnel fired warning shots.